AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <switches>

 The user must be able to specify which switches are passed to the tool.
-If the tool is only called through custom menus, you can hardcode some or all of the switches.
+If the tool is only called through custom menus, you can hard-code some or all of the switches.
 However, it is usually better to use the project properties editor so the user can specify project-specific switches.